 Here we rode a small barge that navigates through a shadowy grotto of fallen pirates, a foggy Caribbean fort with a 12 gun galleon locked in battle and a burning city with looters and buccaneers singing “Yo Ho, Yo Ho (A Pirate’s Life for Me)”.
 It’s a bit dark, but here’s a video clip taken during the ride;

-We couldn’t book a FastPass+ reservation for this ride and ended up waiting 30 minutes – but it was the only one we had to wait for throughout the whole day which isn’t so bad!
-The 10-minute boat ride takes you across rivers in Asia, Africa and South America, where you spot animatronic animals and headhunters along the way.
+The 10-minute Jungle Cruise boat ride in Adventureland takes you across rivers in Asia, Africa and South America, where you spot animatronic animals along the way.

-This area is based on the Wild West, with highlights that include Splash Mountain, Big Thunder Mountain Railroad and Tom Sawyer Island (accessible by raft).
-We only had time for Little T and Mr. G to go on Splash Mountain, which was our final FastPass+ reservation, but I do hope to go back and explore this land more during our next visit.
+Frontierland is based on the Wild West, with highlights that include Splash Mountain, Big Thunder Mountain Railroad and Tom Sawyer Island (accessible by raft).
+We only had time for Little T and Mr. G to go on Splash Mountain, but I do hope to go back and explore this land more next time we visit.

 And as for Little T’s first thrill ride experience at Magic Kingdom – he absolutely loved it!

 Splash Mountain is a log flume ride that starts off with gently drifting past 100 talking, singing, storytelling animatronic creatures before eventually going down a 5-story splashdown!
 The height requirement for Splash Mountain is 40in (102cm) or taller.

 After that last ride, it was time for us to head back along Main Street to the exit, ending our day with a Mickey Mouse-shaped chocolate covered ice cream and one last look at the iconic Cinderella’s Castle.

 I love the beautiful, pastel colors of the turn of the century buildings along Magic Kingdom’s Main Street…